Open Research

 Open Research aims to increase openness, transparency and reproducibility across all parts of the research lifecycle.
 It is considered beneficial to all involved in the research process - funders, researchers, policymakers, and to society as a whole.

-The Research Strategy includes as an objective the aim to "support, encourage, incentivise and provide training for broad open research practices".
-Open research activities are supported by the Library and the Research Office.
+DCU's Research Strategy also includes as an objective the aim to "support, encourage, incentivise and provide training for broad open research practices".
+In DCU such practices are supported by the Library and the Research Office.

 Quick Guides